 You’ve spent weeks preparing paperwork for your mortgage application.
 Now that you’re pre-approved for a loan, it’s time to talk numbers.
-At first glance of the document detailing the breakdown of your mortgage payments, the term PMI catches your eye.
+At first glance of the document detailing the breakdown of your monthly mortgage payments, the term PMI catches your eye.
 It’s a little over $100 per month and you have no idea what it means.

 From what you’ve read, it’s common on loans if the borrower puts little or no money down.
 But before you dive into panic mode, take a deep breath and read on to learn more about PMI and how it works:

 - 1 What is private mortgage insurance (PMI)?

 - 3 Does it cover private and public lenders?

 - 4 When is private mortgage insurance required?

 - 5 Private Mortgage Insurance vs Mortgage Insurance Premiums

 - 6 How much is private mortgage insurance?

 What happens when you don’t have the funds to make a 20 percent down payment on your new home?
 You may get approved for a loan, but you’ll pose more risk to the lender since you’re starting off with no equity in the home.
 And if you fall behind on payments and the lender forecloses on the home, they could stand to lose on the sale.